dokester/BayesicFitting/README.md

 ### test

-Almost all classes have a test harnass.
+Almost all classes have a test harness.
 These are located in BayesicFitting/test.
 They can be execised as:

     python -m unittest <file>